-Starting out in Wicca can be daunting.
+Starting on the path of occult studies can be daunting.
 Sometimes the amount of information out there is overwhelming and this makes it difficult to find a place to begin.
 This is a curated list to help seekers get started.

 Books to start with for personal practice or the basics: